brian-campbell/sms_spam_detector/README.md

 *  [**Requirements and Solution**](#requirements-and-solution)

 ## Overview
+This repository contains the source code for the OSU AI Bootcamp data sourcing challenge for Module 21.
+This challenge focuses on using AI/ML techniques to predict if a message is spam or not.

 ## Background
 This challenge refactors code from an SMS text classification solution into a function that constructs a linear Support Vector Classification (SVC) model.
 Once the model is created and trained, a Gradio app is developed to host the application.
 This app enabling users to test text messages.
 The application provides feedback to users, indicating whether the text is classified as spam or not, based on the model's performance.